-In 2023, we replaced our company-owned tractors within an average of 4.1 years and our trailers within an average of 8.0 years after purchase.
-Our useful lives for depreciating tractors is five years, for trailers is seven years and for refrigerated containers is 12 years, with a 25% salvage value for tractors, a 35% salvage value for trailers and no salvage value for refrigerated containers.
+In 2024, we replaced our company-owned tractors within an average of 3.9 years and our trailers within an average of 8.4 years after purchase.
+Our useful lives for depreciating tractors is five years, for trailers is seven years and for refrigerated containers is 12 years, with a 25% salvage value for tractors placed in service through 2023, a 20% salvage value for tractors placed in service beginning in 2024, a 35% salvage value for trailers and no salvage value for refrigerated containers.
 These salvage values are based upon the expected market values of the equipment after five years for tractors and seven years for trailers.
 Depreciation expense calculated in this manner approximates the continuing declining value of the revenue equipment and continues at a consistent straight-line rate for units held beyond the normal replacement cycle.

 Long-lived assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to future net undiscounted cash flows expected to be generated by the asset.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets.
 Assets to be disposed of are reported at the lower of the carrying amount or fair value less the costs to sell.

 Tires in service: The cost of original equipment and replacement tires placed in service is capitalized.
 Amortization is calculated based on cost, less estimated salvage value, using the straight-line method over 24 months.
-Tire amortization, which is included within supplies and maintenance in our consolidated statements of operations, was \$7.2 million in 2023, \$6.6 million in 2022 and \$6.4 million in 2021.
+Tire amortization, which is included within supplies and maintenance in our consolidated statements of operations, was \$6.9 million in 2024, \$7.2 million in 2023 and \$6.6 million in 2022.
 The current portion of capitalized tires in service is included in prepaid expenses and other in the accompanying consolidated balance sheets.
 The long-term portion of capitalized tires in service and the estimated salvage value are included in revenue equipment in the accompanying consolidated balance sheets.
-The cost of recapping tires is charged to operations as incurred.
+The companying consolidated balance sheets.